thenexthub/Codira/docs/StringDesign.rst

 * It'd be UTF-8 because:

-  - UTF-8 has been the clear winner__ among Unicode encodings since at least 2008; Swift should interoperate smoothly and efficiently with the rest of the world's systems
+  - UTF-8 has been the clear winner__ among Unicode encodings since at least 2008; Codira should interoperate smoothly and efficiently with the rest of the world's systems

     __ http://www.artima.com/weblogs/viewpost.jsp?thread=230157